Everything to know about the Google Penguin algorithm

 How to avoid getting on thin ice with Penguin

-illustration of external links
+Illustration of external links

 Moving forward, Penguin is now an integrated part of the core algorithm.
 Although it’s stepped down, this means that it is always checking links and downgrading ‘unnatural’ profiles.